datto/dattobd/README.md

 9) Go back to step 4 and repeat:
 Keep in mind it is important to specify a different COW file path for each use.
 If you use the same file name you will overwrite the list of changed blocks.
-As a result you will have to use dd to perform a full copy again instead of using the faster `img-merge` tool (which only copies the changed blocks).
+As a result you will have to use dd to perform a full copy again instead of using the faster `update-img` tool (which only copies the changed blocks).

 If you wish to keep multiple versions of the image, we recommend that you copy your images a snapshotting filesystem (such as BTRFS or ZFS).
 You can then snapshot the images after updating them (step 3 for the full backup or 7 the differential).
 This will allow you to keep a history of revisions to the image.